mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 }
 ```

 The `location /uploads { ... }` block is typical for Nginx configurations.
-Web servers (such as Nginx) are cheaper and more performant than application servers, so applications shouldn't use application servers for things that the web server can do.
+Web servers (such as Nginx) are cheaper and more performant than app servers, so you shouldn't use app servers for things that the web server can do.

 The files in the `uploads/` directory are static images.
-They don't require any action from the application server, so Nginx can just handle it itself.
+They don't require any action from the app server, so Nginx can just handle it itself.

 ```bash
 cd ~/docker-flask-upload-demo